bahrus/if-diff/README.md

 A different element supports this harsh environment -- if-diff-then-stiff, a riff on a [gif](http://maryroach.net/stiff.html)

 The problem is, how can we restore / reincarnate the content from the dead, including its current state of properties / attributes, when time once again fails to freeze at Sunday midnight?
-There are no "serializeThis", "deserializeThat" functions available in the DOM API, like there is for JSON.
+There are no "serializeThis", "deserializeThat" functions available in the DOM API, like there is for JS Objects <=> JSON.

 Aha!
 I can sense you glibly thinking via the Force.